 The second primary issue is complacency on several levels.
 The Northeast can be described in risk management terms as low occurrence but high risk.
 Unlike the West which has large, significant fires on an annual basis, or the Southeast which has a history and culture of fire (both wildfire and prescribed), the Northeast neither has large fires on a regular basis nor does prescribed fire play a significant role.
-Long intervals between large wildfire events create challenges in investment strategies in preparedness, whether by governments or homeowners.
+With long intervals between large wildfire events, investments in preparedness, whether by governments or homeowners, is challenged and questioned.
 Wildfire preparedness at the local fire department level can be overshadowed or downplayed because of the responsibility for more-frequent all hazard and medical emergency response.